CS Scholars Program

 Faculty Advisor: Armando Fox

-Director of Student Diversity: Audrey Sillers
+Director of Student Support: Audrey Sillers

 Program Director: Charlene Duncan